 Risk HIGH Category A03:2021 - Injection Description Unrestricted file upload leads Stored-XSS.
-Impact An attacker copies login page, and modify it to send user submitted data to his own server.
-Then uploads the HTML file via the vulnerable endpoint, and sends it to the user, convincing them that it is the login page.
+Impact An attacker copies the login page and modifies it to send the user submitted data to their own server.
+The attacker then uploads the HTML file via the vulnerable endpoint and sends it to the user, convincing them that it is the login page.
 As the domain() belongs to , the victim has a high chance of being deceived.
 Recommendation https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention Cheat_Sheet.html